 Located in the Walla Walla Valley, Balboa Winery crafts elegant wines which showcase a sense of time and place.
 Balboa was founded in 2005 with the belief that the Walla Walla Valley is capable of producing the finest wines in the world.
-In 2014, we bottled 4,370 cases of wine sourced from premier vineyard sites throughout the Valley.
 With our small production, joining our Ringside Club is the best way to ensure access to our finest wines.
 We encourage you to visit our tasting room, where we strive to provide an exceptional wine tasting experience for our guests.

 Our Key People